Sawmonabo/wundergraph-twitter-clone/README.md

 * Our final step is to switch over to TweetBox.js within our src directory and update our hardcoded user information to use user information from our generated cookie upon login.
 	```
+		# add to our existing import useUser:
+		import { useUser, useMutation } from './lib/wundergraph';

+		# replace the const user with:
+		const user = useUser().data;
 	```

 ## Final Working Version